rhpandit11/Data-Theory/spark/Spark-Theory-Fundamental.md

 6. Persistent Storage: Intermediate data generated during transformations can be stored in memory or on disk.
 This allows Spark to use persisted data in case of node failures instead of recomputing it.
 7. Driver Recovery: If the driver node fails, the driver's state can be recovered by restarting the application and re-executing the driver code.
 8. Dynamic Resource Allocation: Spark supports dynamic allocation of cluster resources.
 This means that if a node fails, its resources can be reclaimed and reallocated to other tasks, ensuring efficient resource utilization.

 ---

-**Deployment Mode:**

-1. Local Mode: Execution not done in distributed manner, means single JVM process is used to produce both driver and executor.
-2. Client Mode: Driver is present in Client machine, means driver is not the part of cluster and on the other side executors run within the cluster.
-3. Cluster Mode: Driver and executor both run inside the cluster.
-Spark job submitted from local to cluster machine

----

-**Resource Allocation:**

-1. Static Resource Allocation: resources are pre-allocated to the spark application before it starts running, amount of resources are fixed and cannot be changed during runtime.
-   **Disadvantages:** 1.
-Inefficient Resource Utilization  2.
-Limited Flexibility
-2. Dynamic Resource Allocation: It is a feature in spark that allows for automatic adjustment of the number of executors allocated to an application a run time.Useful for applications that have varying workloads and need to scale up or down depending on the amount of data being processed.
-   **Advantages:** 1.
-Resource efficiency  2.
-Scalability  3.
-Cost Savings  4.
-Fairness
-   **Disadvantages:** 1.
-Overhead  2.
-Latency  3.
-Configuration Complexity  4.
-Unpredictability  5.
-Increased Network Traffic.

----

-Resources Isolation achieved in spark:

-1. Utilize resource managers like YARN, Mesos, etc. These managers allocate independent resources for each Spark application, such as memory, CPU, etc., to ensure there is no interference between different applications.
-2. Spark's built-in scheduler can dynamically allocate resources based on the application's requirements, ensuring that each application receives enough resources and avoiding resource contention issues.
-3. Utilize Spark’s dynamic resource allocation feature.
-Spark can dynamically adjust resource allocation based on the needs of the application, enabling dynamic isolation of resources to ensure each application receives sufficient resources.

----

-Difference between Standalone, mesos and yarn cluster:

-1. Independent cluster setup without a resource manager. | Master-slave architecture with dynamic resource allocation. | Part of the Hadoop ecosystem, follows master-slave architecture.
-2. Resources managed manually, suitable for smaller  development/testing environments. | Fine-grained resource sharing across multiple frameworks. | Primarily optimized for running Hadoop MapReduce jobs.
-3. Limited scalability and resource optimization compared to yarn, mesos | Supports diverse workloads including Hadoop, Spark, containers, etc. | Integrates tightly with Hadoop ecosystem tools and workflows.

----